svpcom/wfb-ng/doc/wfb-ng-std-draft.md

 When TX starts, it generates new session key, encrypts it using public key authenticated encryption (cryptobox) and announce it every SESSION_KEY_ANNOUNCE_MSEC (default 1s).
 Data packets encrypted by crypto_aead_chacha20poly1305_encrypt using session key and packet index as nonce.
+TX can change FEC settings online, but it must generate a new session key to avoid invalid data on the RX side.

 ### RX-Ring
 Due to multiple RX radios with own internal queues incoming packets can arrive out of order and you need a method to rearrange them.